papahmwe/my-angular-learning/README.md

 ## Service

-- A class with reusable logic or data.

-- Services help keep components simple and focused.

-- A TypeScript class with methods that provide specific functionality.
+- A TypeScript class with reusable logic or data and provide specific functionality.
 For example, services are commonly used to:

   - Fetch data from an API,